Frequently Asked Questions

 elasticity = 1.0 (medium income: i.e. above lower and below higher income)

 Thus, our analysis is not equivalent to assuming that the dependence of emissions on income is characterized by an elasticity of 1.0.
 If one can define an effective elasticity as the weighted average across the population of local elasticity, then our methodology yields an effective elasticity that varies by country and is generally about 0.82.
-The effective elasticity is a less progressive elasticity than has been used in previous studies (see Dorband et al., 2019, Hubacek et al., 2017, and Oswald et al., 2020).
-This suggests that we err on the side of underestimating carbon inequality.
+The effective elasticity is a less progressive elasticity than has been used in previous studies.18-20 This suggests that we err on the side of underestimating carbon inequality.

 How are the income levels defined?

 The following table presents the average and minimum income per capita for each income group on a global basis.
-To calculate this, we multiplied the share of national income for each income percentile (using data from the World Inequality Database) by the GDP (in 2017 USD PPP) to get the income for each population percentile in each country.
+To calculate this, we multiplied the share of national income for each income percentile (using data from the WID) by the GDP (in 2021 USD PPP) to get the income for each population percentile in each country.
 We sorted the population percentiles across all countries by income, grouped populations together by the income groups shown in the table below, and determined the minimum and average per capita income for each group.

 Table 1: Population, income and CO2 emissions per income group, 2019